khanstutorial/nexus-documentation/backend/gazette/delete.md

-# /maintenance/delete
+# /gazette/delete

-## Deletes an entry in the maintenance database
+## Deletes an entry in the gazette database
 For an existing entry in the database, sets its "valid" field to false.
 <br><br>